PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 checkpoint supplies more explicit ownership and bounded evidence for that work without changing current converter behavior.

-The latest checkpoint also fixes the exact pre-terminal pre-add prune-evidence boundary in a characterize-first test.
-It deliberately makes no production change: the existing pass call, tensor-count delta, source order, ModelIR/LayoutState identity, and unconsumed result remain intact.
-The strict xfail documents the next minimal owner extraction and prevents that future change from absorbing neighboring passes or altering the already-full 128/128 phase-result store.
+The latest checkpoint implements the characterized pre-terminal pre-add owner.
+The existing pass call, tensor-count delta, source order, ModelIR/LayoutState identity, and unconsumed result remain intact; only their orchestration moves behind a focused pass-module boundary.
+Runtime tests cover both stable and prune-only paths, and the already-full 128/128 phase-result store is unchanged.